 During breaks between lectures, my friends and I like to relax at the Ron Cooke Hub.
 The Hub is a large building with a unique architecture overlooking pretty lake on the edge of Campus East.

-Another space for students to work or chill out with friends is the Pod, in the centre of the Computer Science department.
+Another space for students to work or chill out with friends is the Pod, in the centre of Computer Science.
 This area is vibrant with its colourful seating and tables.
 It also has a fridge, microwave and a kettle that is effective for maintaining concentration during long study sessions.

 End of the day